Looking to make some easy money? Then you won’t find much easier than a bank switch bonus. Find out what’s involved and where to look.

 And don’t worry, having multiple current accounts isn’t frowned upon.
 I have six at the moment and heard of people in double figures!

 Ready to get started?
-Find more switching offers I’ve reviewed.
+Find more bank account switching offers I’ve reviewed.

-Please feel free to ask any questions in the box below.
+Please feel free to ask any questions in the comments below.